The eCommerce industry has grown exponentially in recent years with the increasing number and sales of the online multi-vendor marketplaces.

 - Others who want to steal from you

-- And third, who want to steal from your buyers
+- And third, who wants to steal from your buyers

 While it’s easy to sense and shut the last two types of individuals at an offline store, online however you lose that intuition.
 For an eCommerce store, security becomes a primary concern.
 There are stringent government and company policies that the business must comply with to prevent any security threats.

-- For Saas providers, complying with strict security and government policies is an issue.
-A Saas-based eCommerce store is hosted on the cloud so it is the job of the service provider to stay compliant with the policies and implement the right security measures.
+- For SaaS eCommerce providers, complying with strict security and government policies is an issue.
+A SaaS-based eCommerce store is hosted on the cloud so it is the job of the service provider to stay compliant with the policies and implement the right security measures.
 Some Saas providers do offer compliance with the security but you do not enjoy the same control and flexibility as a licensed-based platform like Yo!Kart offers.

 - Extra sensitive information concerning the buyers or your business remains fully protected on licensed-based platforms.
 Here, the enterprises have complete control and can implement several security measures to prevent any security threat.
 Also, the licensed-based eCommerce store is on-premise, so staying compliant with the company and government policies isn’t cumbersome at all.